Middle School (Years 6 – 9)

 Mannum Community College Choir

 The Choir is a compulsory curriculum area for Year 6 students.
 The Choir practice with a choir trainer every Thursday with the goal of performing at the Festival of Music in Adelaide, the Regional Choir in Murray Bridge, and also performing with some of our musical instrument students for Community Groups.
-The Choir is offered to Year 7 students and this has increased our numbers for the past two years.

 Push for Excellence